-The museum has a nice collection of 19th and 20th century European and American art, as well as small but Renaissance, Greek and Roman, and Japanese collections.
+The museum has a nice collection of 19th and 20th century European and American art, as well as a small but very well curated Renaissance, Greek and Roman, and Japanese collections.
 The museum also has a series of seasonal and rotating exhibitions.
 This makes for a fun return to the museum.
 The museum does a great job in explaining the art work at hand and giving ample space for viewing.
-The museum staff is friendly and the space is inviting.
+The staff is friendly and the space is inviting.
 People who do not consider themselves “art lovers” will find something at the museum that strikes their interest.

 One might want to time their trip to the museum to coincide with concert put on by the Toledo Symphony Orchestra.
 The museum has a concert hall in the east wing called the Peristyle.